 - Take photos of the damage to your vehicle and any other vehicles involved in the accident that have not fled the scene;

 - Call 911 from the scene of the accident and follow the responding officer’s instructions when he or she arrives;

 - Seek medical attention as soon as possible; and,

 - Schedule a free initial consultation with a local auto accident attorney.

 What Do South Carolina Drivers Need to Know about “Stacking”?

 While South Carolina law requires all drivers to carry uninsured motorist coverage with limits of $25,000 per person and $50,000 per accident for bodily injury, this amount of money can go quickly if you are severely injured in a collision.
 As a result, it is generally advisable to buy additional uninsured motorist coverage if you can afford it, and it is important to consider paying for the right to “stack” your uninsured motorist coverage as well.

 If you have been injured in a hit-and-run or an accident involving an uninsured driver and you have paid to stack your uninsured motorist coverage, you may be entitled to compensation above your policy limit.
 When you “stack” your coverage, you are essentially adding the policy limits for each vehicle that you own (assuming you paid for stacking for all of your vehicles).
 So, if you have limits of $25,000 on three vehicles that are eligible for stacking, then you can potentially recover up to $75,000 in compensation for your accident-related losses.

 Schedule a Free Initial Consultation in Rock Hill, SC

-Our attorneys have decades of experience representing clients in uninsured motorist insurance claims in Rock Hill, SC and the surrounding areas.
+Our injury lawyers have decades of experience representing clients in uninsured motorist insurance claims in Rock Hill, SC, and the surrounding areas.
 To get started with a free, no-obligation consultation, please call 803-327-1103 or request an appointment online today.